alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 }
 ```

-Not much to include with this project aside from the AWS SDK, Jest, Typescript necessities, and project-specific utilities (config presets and the types for our external libraries).
+Not much to include with this project aside from the AWS SDK, Jest, TypeScript necessities, and project-specific utilities (config presets and the types for our external libraries).
 Oh, and nodemon for the dev server.

 It's worth popping open _jest.config.js_ to see how we're configuring Jest to behave.